267 Coates Hall

 "By three methods we may learn wisdom: First, by reflection, which is the noblest; Second, by imitation, which is the easiest; and third by experience, which is the bitterest."- Confucius

 My teaching aims to educate technologically savvy knowledge workers.
 I believe graduate education should be challenging and rewarding.
-All of my courses have a component of creating an information/knowledge organization artifact, such as a database, Website, digital library, information retrieval system, classification/taxonomy, and thesaurus.
+Most of my courses have a component of creating an information/knowledge organization artifact, such as a database, website, digital library, and classification/taxonomy.